w3c/wot/ucr-doc/README.md

 These primitives are referred to as *atomic use case* or *building block*.
 Together, the building blocks form a blueprint called the WoT Framework.

-See the presentation "WoT_CommonView_KickOff.pdf" for the motivation behind this approach.
+See the presentations "WoT_CommonView_KickOff.pdf" and "UC_dissamination.pdf" for the motivation and introduction behind this approach.

 ## Structure and Building
 The data is collected in the xml file and rendered into a re:spec-page using xslt.